What is Azure Security Center?

 Get secure faster

-Native Azure integration (including Azure Policy and Azure Monitor logs) combined with seamless integration with other Microsoft security solutions, such as Microsoft Cloud App Security and Windows Defender Advanced Threat Protection help make sure your security solution is comprehensive as well as simple to onboard and roll out.
+Native Azure integration (including Azure Policy and Azure Monitor logs) combined with seamless integration with other Microsoft security solutions, such as Microsoft Cloud App Security and Microsoft Defender for Endpoint help make sure your security solution is comprehensive as well as simple to onboard and roll out.